joshSzep/the-oconnor-familys-fight-for-the-future/docs/outline/outline.md

-Outline for Your Novel: The Biltworth Family’s Fight for the Future
+Outline for Your Novel: The O'Connor Family's Fight for the Future

 1. Introduction and World-Building

 Setting the Scene (2075): Describe a world where AI dominance has driven most humans underground or off-grid.
-Show the Biltworth family’s daily life and how they’re surviving.
-Introduce Dr. O’Connor, who’s both a doctor and a coder, and his sons Xander and Sean, along with their younger sister.
+Show the O'Connor family's daily life and how they're surviving.
+Introduce Dr. Jay O'Connor, who's both a doctor and a coder, and his sons Xander and Sean, along with their younger sister Sara.

 Family Dynamics: Highlight Sean’s skepticism and Xander’s optimism about changing the world, and the family’s protective instincts toward the younger sister.